leikind/wice_grid/README.md

 There are two ways you can access the records outside the grid - using methods of the WiceGrid object and using callbacks.

-##= Accessing Records Via The WiceGrid Object
+### Accessing Records Via The WiceGrid Object

-Method +current_page_records+ returns exactly the same list of objects displayed on page:
+Method `current_page_records` returns exactly the same list of objects displayed on page:
 ```
   <%= grid(@tasks_grid) do |g|
     ...